-Spring 2007 Professor Laude CH 302 INFORMATION PACKET
+Spring 2008 Professor Laude CH 302 INFORMATION PACKET

-Topic Description page # CH302: A Capsule Summary One page listing of important facts about this 2 course.
-CH 302 Course Outline Day-by-day schedule of lectures, homework and 3 exams.
-Grading Policy for CH302 How letter grades will be assigned in this 4,5 course.
-Makeup Exam and Quiz Procedure What happens when you oversleep.
-6 Registering with the Homework Server to A Web site where you must register in order to 6 Access Your Grades see your grades for the course.
+Торіс Description page # CH302: A Capsule Summary One page listing of facts about this course.
+2 CH 302 Course Outline Day-by-day schedule of lectures and exams.
+3 Grading Policy for CH302 How letter grades are assigned in this course.
+4,5 Makeup Exam and Quiz Procedure What happens when you oversleep.
+6 Using QUEST to Access Your Grades A web site where you must register in order to 6 see your grades for the course.
 Random Musings How we have our poetry corner.
 7 A Calendar Brought to you by the Where and when to go about course registration 7 Chemistry Lower Division Offices issues like dropping a class.
-Prerequisites Can you stay in here if you aren't supposed to be 7 in here?
+Prerequisites Can you stay in here if you aren't supposed to 7 be in here?
 No. Q drops Will I give Q drops to just anybody?
-No. 7 Electronic World of CH302: Web Pages The five URLs you will most want to bookmark.
-8 Electronic World of CH302: Why not just get Dr. Laude to take your notes 8 On-line Lectures Notes for you?
-Electronic World of CH302: In case you have a great desire to download me 8 Videos of Dr. Laude's Lectures or to take the course without ever getting up.
-Sending e-mail and e-mail etiquette How to get your e-mail answered.
-9 Textbook and Supplemental Materials for Suggested books and course notes for CH302.
-10 CH302 Regrade Procedure You know that you bubbled a B and not an E!!!
-10 Students with Disabilities Information on special accommodations.
-10 Religious Observances and Make-up What it says, but let me know by the 12 th class 10 Exams day Suggestions for Studying in CH302 An a la carte approach to how to study in CH302 11,12 A Fable: Active vs Passive Learning How to get an A in every class.
-13 Coming to See your Professor A final fervent plea to not be afraid to visit me.
-13
+No. 7 Electronic World of CH302: Web Pages The URLs you will most want to bookmark.
+8 Sending e-mail and e-mail etiquette How to get your e-mail answered.
+8,9 Textbook and Supplemental Materials for CH302 Suggested books and course notes for CH302.
+9 Regrade Procedure You know that you bubbled a B and not an E!!!
+9 Students with Disabilities Information on special accommodations.
+9 Religious Observances and Make-up What it says, but let me know by the 12 th class 10 Exams day Suggestions for Studying in CH302 An a la carte approach to how to study in CH302 10-11 A Fable: Active vs Passive Learning How to get an A in every class.
+12